wildahunden/saltdemo/README.md

 terraform destroy    # To save money, destroy the resources on oci until you come back next time.

+## File layout
+### /oci
+This directory has all the code necessary to provision the resources in OCI.
+The scripts create:
+*Virtual Cloud Network (VCN)
+*Internet Gateway (IGW)
+*Four subnets
+*Two security lists (used by the subnets)
+*Two route tables (used by the subnets)
+*Load balancer (with 2 instances in different subnets) *Listener (used by the load balancer)
+*Back end set (used by the load balancer) with health check *Two backend objects to assign compute instances to the load balancer *Five compute instances (salt master, two salt minions for testing, two web servers)

+### /salt-code
+This directory stores the code necessary for the salt stack deployment of a very simple web page for the web servers running Apache httpd to server.

+### LessonsLearned
+Look in the source code for "LessonsLearned" to see the areas which presented issues and had to be resolved in the process of bringing this site up.

 ## Deployment
+You will need to manually create a compartment in OCI and update the credentials file (e.g., ~/.terraform_oci) with the ocid.
+You will also need to create a user and add a public key to the user.
+That user will be used by terraform to provision resources.

 ## Built With
 Homebrew - https://brew.sh/